 Leonard Sherman again: “Having a great concept will always be a requirement for a successful venture.
 But in today’s dynamic and intensely competitive environment, entrepreneurs need to recognize branding as a critical asset - not only in its own right, but to help guide the hundreds of decisions founders will make on their way to profitable scale.
 Crafting a meaningful message early on will lead to enduring rewards, long after launch.”

 In an age when consumers have more choice than ever, it’s all the more difficult for new products and services to stand out as being truly unique.
 And even if they do succeed for a moment as being original and market leading, they are mercilessly imitated and copied – and ironically it can be they who seem ultimately unoriginal.
 One way of fighting off the competition is to create an engaging brand to highlight and fix in the mind of your customers your differences.

 Burrow is a furniture company that sells ingenious self-assembly furniture.

 Aside from the comedy, what else makes Burrow a stand-out brand?
 For one thing, they’ve understood their demographic which they claim to be over half of 25-35 year olds in their market.
 These are people who have come to expect online ordering and fast shipping along with self-assembly - from go to show in 10 minutes.
-While these younger consumers want everything as quick as a click they are also discerning and tech-savvy, as CEO and co-founder of Burrow Stephen Khul says:
+While these younger consumers want everything as quick as a click they are also discerning and tech-savvy.
+They will happily spread the word through social channels when a brand resonates with them, as CEO and co-founder of Burrow Stephen Khul says:

 “Millennial shoppers are used to researching everything, information is so easily attainable online and people can do research.
 As a result, a lot of companies that have popped up on the internet provide transparency into what they’re making.
 People want to know why they are buying something and why what they are buying is the best thing.”